The Russia Investigations: Rosenstein Reprieved — For Now

 Why?

-Explanation, vol 1: Some reports suggested Rosenstein might simply have misjudged the seriousness with which President Trump viewed The Times report, especially in a week in which the president's attention was in such heavy demand elsewhere — first at the United Nations and then in the Senate Judiciary Committee.
+Explanation, Vol. 1: Some reports suggested Rosenstein might simply have misjudged the seriousness with which President Trump viewed the Times report, especially in a week in which the president's attention was in such heavy demand elsewhere — first at the United Nations and then in the Senate Judiciary Committee.

-Explanation, vol 2: Trump also explained his outlook in a press conference on Wednesday.
-NPR's Ayesha Rascoe asked him about whether he would fire Rosenstein.
+Explanation, Vol. 2: Trump also explained his outlook in a news conference on Wednesday.
+NPR's Ayesha Rascoe asked him whether he would fire Rosenstein.
 Trump said this:

 "I would certainly prefer not doing that.
 There was no collusion.
 There was no obstruction.
 I mean, unless you call obstruction the fact that I fight back — I do fight back, I really fight back.
 I mean, if you call that obstruction that's fine.
 But there's no obstruction.
 There's no collusion — I'm going to meet with him tomorrow.
 I may call Rod tonight or tomorrow and ask for a little bit of a delay to the meeting, because I don't want to do anything that gets in the way of this very important Supreme Court pick.
 So I don't want it competing and hurting the decision, one way or the other, decision.